 While the REI kit was good for basic injuries, the real worry is what happens if the injury is more severe in a more remote area.

-The folks at MyMedic sent us a couple of Solo First Aid Kits to try out, both a basic and an advanced, and we took these with us on our recent trip to Rocky Mountain National Park.
-These are much more robust first aid kits and come with a water-resistant bag.
+The folks at MyMedic sent us a couple of Solo First Aid Kits (recently replaced with the MyFAK kits) to try out, both a basic and an advanced, and we took these with us on our trip to Rocky Mountain National Park.
+These are much more robust first-aid kits and come with a water-resistant bag.
 The advanced kit weighs around 11 ounces and the basic kit weighs just shy of 7 ounces.

 The kit bag has MOLLE attachment straps so you can easily attach it to a belt or any military gear.